Sender Policy Framework

 For this purpose, additional information is stored in the form of an SPF record in the DNS (Domain Name System).
 This TXT-based SPF entry contains specific information about authorized mail servers.

 The receiving mail server can use the domain's SPF record to check whether the email received comes from an authorized mail server or from an unauthorized server.
 In the latter case, the email can be identified using SPF spam protection and declared as spam.

 Originally conceived as a security instrument to protect against against misuse, the SPF record now also serves as an also serves as an indicator of the careful handling of e-mails, thus ensuring a good reputation and helping to improve the and helps to improve the deliverability of one's own e-mails.

-If an e-mail is sent to the receiving mail server, it checks which server sent the message.
+If an e-mail is delivered to the receiving mail server, it checks which server sent the message.

 In the DNS settings of the sending domain, all servers that are authorized to send e-mails can be configured using an SPF record.

 If the details of the SPF record match the sender information of the email, the email will be delivered, otherwise it will be treated as SPAM.